mchannon/hashsite/README.md

 #2A0E78^ would thus be checksummed as #2A0E78j^.

 #2AEB71^ might be a bit of a problem, as that would be #2AEB71l^, which someone might confuse with #2AEB711^ if they handwrote it or made a poor choice of font.
-Nevertheless, a checksum misinterpreted is a minor risk.
+Nevertheless, a checksum misinterpreted poses a minor risk.

 *Word mode